 Provided that no person shall be imprisoned under this section for any term exceeding six months.

-[Section 98 amended by No. 66 of 1954 s.
+[Section 98 amended: No. 66 of 1954 s.
 30.]

 99. Punishment of persons guilty of contempt

 Whenever in the course of any proceedings before a Warden’s Court any person insults the warden or any officer of the court, or interrupts the proceedings, or in any other manner is guilty of contempt in the face of the court, the following provisions shall apply:—